jasonholtzapple/check_mysql_counters/README.md

 * Percona 5.5: check_mysql_counters_p55 -H host -P port -u mysqluser -p mysqlpassword
 * Percona 5.6: check_mysql_counters_p56 -H host -P port -u mysqluser -p mysqlpassword

-As far as I know, the database user does not need any special privileges to gather statistics.

 Then copy the correct check_mysql_counters.php template from the directory

 * oracle_5_1_with_innodb_plugin